Acoustics Based Intent Recognition Using Discovered Phonetic Units for Low Resource Languages: Introduction

 \section{Introduction}

 In order to bring technology closer to humans, it is important to provide accessible mechanisms of interaction.
-Speech is regarded as the most natural form of interaction for humans and improvements in language technologies such as Automatic Speech Recognition and Speech Synthesis have made speech technology much more accessible.
+Speech is regarded as the most natural form of interaction for humans and its accessibility has been aided by improvements in language technologies such as Automatic Speech Recognition and Speech Synthesis.
 However, lack of annotated data is a major bottleneck for scaling speech technologies to new languages and domains.
-Therefore, it is useful to design techniques that can perform well in low data scenarios to accelerate the process of building a language technology stack for low resource languages.
-A fundamental resource required to build such a stack is a phonetic lexicon - something that translates acoustic input to textual representation.
-In this paper, we present a novel approach to perform intent recognition purely from acoustics using such a lexicon.
-A block diagram representing such a system is shown in Figure \ref{fig:sys-block}.
-Through our approach, we bypass the need to build data intensive systems parts like an ASR system for every language and demonstrate deployable performance for intent recognition using discovered phonetic units.
+Therefore, it is useful to design techniques that can perform well in low data scenarios.
+A fundamental resource required to build such systems is a phonetic lexicon which can translate acoustic input to textual representation.
+In this paper, we present a novel approach to perform intent recognition purely from acoustics using such a phonetic lexicon.
+A block diagram representing our system is shown in Figure \ref{fig:sys-block}.
+Through our approach, we bypass the need to build language specific ASR systems, which are very data intensive, and demonstrate deployable performance for intent recognition using discovered phonetic units.

 We test the performance of our system on two language families - Indic and Romance languages, each having a different intent recognition task.
-We also perform multilingual training for our intent classifier and evaluate the systems in the context of blind languages - languages not present in the training dataset within the same language family.
+We also train our intent classification system multilingually and evaluate its zero-shot performance for a language not in the training set, although still within the same language family.
 This simulates a zero resource scenario and helps us understand the extent of cross-lingual transfer between languages for our acoustics based intent recognition system.
 We find that a multilingually trained classification model performs significantly better than a monolingually trained model for an unknown language.